 I've been used as the base model for 4 Marvel Sketch Cards, 1 Topps Star Wars Galaxies trading card, a Star Wars Insider cover image, and a T-Shirt at Hot Topic.

-Today’s book is The Light Fantastic, by Terry Pratchett.
+Today’s book is Equal rites, by Terry Pratchett.

 Spoiler Free Review

 This is the first book without Rincewind in it, instead focusing on Granny Weatherwax, a witch, and Eskarina Smith, the first (and I belive, only) female wizard.

 The book focuses on how people deal with the fact that a woman has wizard magic, and her quest to be taught at Unseen University.

 I feel a little weird saying that this book can be skipped, because its not bad in any way.
 I listened to it on audio book and it was enjoyable enough.
 I just feel that even though I enjoyed it, it didn’t really stick with me like other Discworld books.

 Good characterization as always, but this book has a undercurrent of sexism that really bothers me.
 I think we’re all supposed to disagree with these people, but the fact that every single person in the book is constantly saying “It’s not NATURAL!” all the time can get a little wearying.